fatherdougalmaguire/Novato/README.md

   - Supports selection of Character ROM address.
   - Supports selection of cursor start and end scanline.
   - Supports cursor flash mode ( On/Off/slow flash/fast flash ).
+* Working MMU has been implemented
+  - An arbitrary number of memory devices can be defined
+  - Each memory device can be tagged as read-only or read/write
+  - Devices can be switched into and out of memory ranges in RAM
+  - Memory ranges can have different read and write devices.
+This allows the capability to switch font rom and colour ram into memory
 * Splash screen displaying the application logo as PCG characters

 ## On the to-do list

-* Refactor the MMU unit.
-  - Needs to support bank switching for font ROM, PCG RAM and colour RAM
+* Bank switching code to access font rom and colour ram
+* Colour support in shader
 * Full emulator of Z80 including undocumented instructions
 * Capture keyboard input
-* Colour support
 * Cassette load/save functionality
 * Sound output